Wednesday, October 27, 2021

 The economies of buying part in units of up to 1,000 is considerable.
 Much of the cost of individuals trying to source enough parts for one controller is in the shipping expense.
 Pretty much everything for a controller is manufacture or assembled in Asia and shipped by air.
 This usually entailed a lengthy wait for shipments.
 I usually have most of the parts on hand, so it's just a mater of how slow I am and at least you can complain to me personally about that.

 The OnStep Wiki has much of the information you need to accomplish your project.
-Please note the "Pages" button at the bottom of each Wiki page.
-Using the button opens a drop down menu of informational and instructional pages.

 1 comment: